janbabak/Moneybag-BE/README.md

 ## ❌ Issues

-I had to face a few issues during the development.
-For example, I wanted to add filtering and sorting parameters to the "get all records" endpoint.
-I solved this issue by using the specification-arg-resolver library, which can map request parameters to Jpa specifications, and by extending the record repository by PagingAndSortingRepository, and JpaSpecificationExecutor.
+During the development, I encountered some issues.
+One of them was adding filtering and sorting parameters to the "get all records" endpoint.
+To solve this problem, I used the specification-arg-resolver library which can map request parameters to Jpa specifications and extended the record repository by PagingAndSortingRepository, and JpaSpecificationExecutor.

 ## 😁 Conclusion

 I originally planned to create a much smaller project but finished with a larger one.
 I **gained new knowledge** during development - for instance, how to elegantly add **filtering parameters** to the API endpoint or use **JPQL** for more complex database queries.
 So, I am satisfied with the result of my work.

 ## ✅ Software requirements

 - Java 17
 - Docker, Docker compose